Naruto4u/Asteroids-Videogame/User_stories.md

 	•	(e.g., “The player must be able to log in with their username and password.”)
 	•	(e.g., “If login fails, the player sees an error message.”)

+Title: Each user story gets a brief name
+As a [type of user],
+	•	Who is the user or role you’re focusing on? (e.g., player, admin, guest) I want to [do something],
+	•	What is the user trying to do or accomplish? (e.g., “save my game progress,” “choose a character”) So that [I can achieve a goal or benefit].
+	•	Why is this important for the user?
+What benefit or outcome will the user get from this feature? (e.g., “so I can continue my game later,” “so I can play as my favorite character”)

+Acceptance Criteria (used to build the Definition of Done):
+	•	What must happen for the user story to be complete?
+	•	(e.g., “The player must be able to log in with their username and password.”)
+	•	(e.g., “If login fails, the player sees an error message.”)

+Title: Each user story gets a brief name
+As a [type of user],
+	•	Who is the user or role you’re focusing on? (e.g., player, admin, guest) I want to [do something],
+	•	What is the user trying to do or accomplish? (e.g., “save my game progress,” “choose a character”) So that [I can achieve a goal or benefit].
+	•	Why is this important for the user?
+What benefit or outcome will the user get from this feature? (e.g., “so I can continue my game later,” “so I can play as my favorite character”)

+Acceptance Criteria (used to build the Definition of Done):
+	•	What must happen for the user story to be complete?
+	•	(e.g., “The player must be able to log in with their username and password.”)
+	•	(e.g., “If login fails, the player sees an error message.”)

 Instructions for Writing User Stories: